rockiesgrizzly/alarms/README.md

 _The app provides both an screen notification with sound when an alarm occurs, and, if the user desires, a system notification._

-_I dropped in a few unit tests and UI tests to give testing examples.
-More can be added if desired._

 <img width="1116" alt="Screenshot 2024-10-25 at 11 35 08 AM" src="https://github.com/user-attachments/assets/4bfd5333-0e90-4165-a053-bda6a9e0009a">